Fedora31/no-hats-bgum/programs/README.md

 	2007 #You can also add them on the same line as a parameter
 	#Everything written after a "#" is ignored, so don't write parameters after one.

+### the (KEEP) and (REMOVE) flags

+With version 0.2 came a new addition to the program.
+You should add one of these 2 flags in your config file to specify whether you want the config file to contain entries that will be removed in the game ((REMOVE)), or entries that will be kept in the game, and everything else removed ((KEEP)).
+Ideally, your config file should have one (and only one) of those 2 flags in it.

+The (KEEP) flag makes the program copy the input folder to the output folder, then remove any cosmetics specified in the config from the output folder (which means these cosmetics will **appear** in-game, and everything else **won't**).
+The (REMOVE) flag simply makes the program copy the specified cosmetics to the output folder (so they will **not** appear in-game, and everything else **will**).

+This was added because the database will never be error-free.
+With this method, cosmetics that have wrong paths in the database or that are simply absent from it (like most of the medals) will still be correctly removed when using the (KEEP) flag.

+If no flag is specified, the program will use the (REMOVE) flag as default.

+Here is an example with the (KEEP) flag:

+	#the flag can be anywhere in the program, but only the first one will be valid
+	(KEEP)
+	Fancy Fedora #this config will only make the Fancy fedora visible.

 ## The input folder